An all-magnonic neuron with tunable fading memory: Results

+To go beyond single-neuron operation, we now consider a linear arrangement of three antennas, in which each antenna is regarded as an individual neuron.
+In this geometry, magnons emitted by one neuron propagate along a 1-$\upmu$m-wide Ga:YIG waveguide and can trigger the next neuron in sequence, enabling a directed cascaded activation chain (N1 $\rightarrow$ N2 $\rightarrow$ N3) mediated by magnon transmission between neighboring elements, see Fig.~\ref{fig:cascade}a.
+In the present experiment, we use the first antenna to launch the initial magnon pulse.
+We denote it as neuron N1 to emphasize that it represents the same neuron element as N2 and N3 (as established in the preceding sections) and could, in principle, also be triggered by magnons from an upstream source.
+The focus of this section is the cascadability motif, i.e., that propagating magnons emitted by one neuron can activate the next neuron in sequence.

+In the confined waveguide, the nonlinear excitation exhibits a bistable power window for the selected excitation frequency (Supplementary Fig.~S6).
+This provides an additional operational mode in which a neuron can persist in a high-output state once it has been triggered.
+We emphasize that operation at pump powers \textit{below} the bistable window still yields the autonomously decaying, fading-memory neuron behavior discussed in the previous sections, as shown in Supplementary Fig.~S6.
+Here, however, we intentionally use the bistable regime to simplify the interpretation and highlight the cascade in a particularly robust form.

+A further characteristic of this waveguide geometry is strongly non-reciprocal emission, a typical feature of the Damon--Eshbach configuration due to the chirality of magnetization precession and the excitation field \cite{schneider.2008.efficiency} (Supplementary Fig.~S7).
+This results in predominantly forward emission along the waveguide, supporting a directed, feed-forward cascade.

-When their pumps are ON, neurons \textbf{N2} and \textbf{N3} are pumped by 600-ns-long RF-pulses within their bistable power regime.
-This means they are principally driven above their respective nonlinear threshold, but still stabilize at low intensity in the absence of a trigger.
-A 15-ns trigger pulse is used to trigger the cascade.
-All neurons operate at the same frequency $\upr{f}{N123} = \SI{2.1}{\giga\hertz}$.
-Pulse timings are designed to isolate neuron \textbf{N1} and neuron \textbf{N3} from one another, to distinguish a cascade (\textbf{N1} $\rightarrow$ \textbf{N2} $\rightarrow$ \textbf{N3}) from a combined triggering (\textbf{N1} + \textbf{N2} $\rightarrow$ \textbf{N3}) process, see Fig. \ref{fig:cascade}b.
-The state of the pumps (ON/OFF) are indicated in binarized format in the legend in Fig. \ref{fig:cascade}b, and the resulting BLS intensity shows that neuron \textbf{N3} remains inactive (low intensity) when either only \textbf{N1} or \textbf{N2} are pumped.
-Neuron \textbf{N3} is only activated when both preceding neurons are pumped, leading to an approximately 25 times higher intensity compared to its sub-threshold excitation.
-Note that some residual signal of the earlier activation of \textbf{N2} is also visible in the data.
+For the cascaded activation experiment, neurons N2 and N3 are driven by 600-ns-long RF pump pulses within their bistable regime.
+Although the applied pump powers are above the nonlinear threshold, both neurons remain in their low-intensity state in the absence of a trigger.
+The cascade is initiated by a 15-ns trigger pulse applied to neuron N1.
+In the first implementation, all three neurons are operated at the same frequency, $f_{\mathrm{N1}} = f_{\mathrm{N2}} = f_{\mathrm{N3}} = \SI{2.1}{\giga\hertz}$.
+Pulse timings are chosen to separate the individual activation steps and to distinguish a sequential cascade (N1 $\rightarrow$ N2 $\rightarrow$ N3) from a combined triggering of the last neuron by simultaneous activity of the first two neurons (N1 + N2 $\rightarrow$ N3).
+The states of the pumps (ON/OFF) are indicated in binarized format in the legend in Fig.~\ref{fig:cascade}b.
+The resulting time-resolved $\upmu$BLS intensity shows that neuron N3 remains inactive when either only N1 or only N2 is pumped, and that N3 is activated only when both preceding neurons participate in the chain.
+In the activated case, the output intensity of N3 increases by approximately a factor of 25 compared to its sub-threshold excitation level (Fig.~\ref{fig:cascade}b), demonstrating a strong nonlinear response of the cascaded neuron.